JesseMckinzie1/FilePattern/README.md

 A test is included in the root directory in the file test.py.

 <h2>FilePattern</h2> <br/>
-FilePattern is normal version of filepattern.
+FilePattern is the normal version of filepattern.

   <h2>StringPattern</h2> <br/>
 StringPattern contains all the functionalility of FilePattern, except it takes in a txt file as an input rather than a directory.